virtualelephant/Project-SignalWave/README.md

 # Features
 ## Microservices Architecture:

-Includes a Publisher Service for generating and publishing messages to RabbitMQ.
+1. A Publisher Service for generating and publishing messages to RabbitMQ.
-A Reader Service consumes and processes messages dynamically.
+2. A Reader Service consumes and processes messages dynamically.
-A Frontend Service displays logs in real-time via an enhanced NGINX-hosted HTML page.
+3. A Frontend Service displays logs in real-time via an enhanced NGINX-hosted HTML page.

 ## Observability:

-Structured logging using Fluentd, Elasticsearch, and Kibana (EFK stack).
+- Structured logging using Fluentd, Elasticsearch, and Kibana (EFK stack).
-Custom metrics collection using Prometheus and visualized in Grafana.
+- Custom metrics collection using Prometheus and visualized in Grafana.

-##Scalability and Monitoring:
+## Scalability and Monitoring:

-Demonstrates scalable messaging with RabbitMQ.
+- Demonstrates scalable messaging with RabbitMQ.
-Exposes Prometheus metrics to monitor message queue depth, worker throughput, and application latency.
+- Exposes Prometheus metrics to monitor message queue depth, worker throughput, and application latency.

 ## Cloud-Native Technologies:

-Built on Kubernetes with containers orchestrated for high availability.
+- Built on Kubernetes with containers orchestrated for high availability.
-Incorporates best practices for logging, monitoring, and application observability.
+- Incorporates best practices for logging, monitoring, and application observability.

 # Use Cases
 ## Learning and Training:

-Understand Kubernetes, RabbitMQ, and observability tools.
+1. Understand Kubernetes, RabbitMQ, and observability tools.
-Learn how to build scalable, cloud-native microservices.
+2. Learn how to build scalable, cloud-native microservices.

 ## Demo Environment:

-Showcase modern application development and deployment.
+- Showcase modern application development and deployment.
-Highlight observability and performance monitoring in action.
+- Highlight observability and performance monitoring in action.

 ## Prototype Development: